Specifyapp/parsers/parsers/camelcasify/README.md

 # Camelcasify

 ## Description
-This parser helps you apply camelcase function on specific keys.
+This parser helps you apply camelcase function on specific keys from a design token.

 Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers](https://specifyapp.com/developers).